alexandremahdhaoui/ipxe-manager/README.md

 **Controllers** maintain datastructures queried by the REST API.

-### Scaling Storage and indexing

-To horizontally scale our system and ensure top performances at any scale; we will use in-memory indexing for fast retrieval of information, and use multiple levels of partitioning to ensure in-memory indexes never exceeds defined limits.

 #### Storage

 The storage backend will be done through dedicated CRDs, and or ConfigMaps.
 There are no reason to use databases.